 Basketball Ireland National Cup

-Belfast Star will return to Super League action this weekend after their thrilling come-from-behind home victory over Templeogue in the National Cup last weekend.
+Belfast Star turn their attention back to Super League action this weekend after a fine win in the first round of the National Cup over Éanna in Dublin.

 Tralee Warriors will be the visitors to La Salle on Saturday for an earlier than usual 5pm tip when Adrian Fulton’s side hope to make it six league wins on the trot.

 After a sluggish start to the season, the Kerry side have picked up the pace in recent weeks and now sit joint fourth in the league on a three-and-two record.

 Both sides come into the game in fine offensive mode – Star racked up the ton in their last league win over Ulster University, while Tralee also hit the hundred mark in their Cup victory over Sligo.